 LE JARDIN DE MADEMOISELLE

 This charming tea shop and tea room on the Invalides side of rue Saint-Dominique is very small but incredibly sweet, run by Aline and Floriane.
-With very little tables (there were only 4 when I last visited), there’s no room for prams or trotinettes but that’s also why we like it – along with the fluffy cushions.
+With very little tables, there’s no room for prams or trotinettes but that’s also why we like it – along with the fluffy cushions.

 Teatime offerings have a more British ambience with scones (cream and jam), carrot cake, pecan pancakes and a cookie of the day.
 More French: chocolate fondant, financiers and a gâteau du jour.
-Tea fans will love the huge selection but also a great choice of coffee with speciality lattes and hot chocolates – fans of chestnuts?
-This is your address, as they love making chestnut versions of their fondant cake, as a latte and hot chocolate.
-Ensure you book for their brunch, the first Saturday of the month.
+Tea fans will love the huge selection but also a great choice of coffee with speciality lattes and hot chocolates.
+Ensure you book online, with 4 menu possibilities (one weekends only).
+Popular brunch, the first Saturday of the month.

 Le Jardin de Mademoiselle, 69 bis, rue Saint-Dominique, Paris 7